 STRUCK was created by a group of NACL collaborators from across North America: writers/actors Brett Keyser and Tannis Kowalchuk, neuroscientist Allison Waters, director Ker Wells, contributing writer/dramaturg Kristen Kosmas, digital artist Brian Caiazza, filmmaker Tina Spangler, costumer Karen Flood, electronics artist Jim Ruxton, lighting designer Stephen Arnold, technical director Zoot, and A/V technicians Ray Cornelison and Joe Murray.

-WORLD PREMIERE @ CLEVELAND PUBLIC THEATRE
+STRUCK - WORLD PREMIERE @ CLEVELAND PUBLIC THEATRE

 Our work has been strengthened and supported by our co-producer Cleveland Public Theatre (CPT).
 STRUCK premiered at CPT's Gordon Square Theatre March 21-April 6, 2013.